Design tips for developers

 The best advice I can give for colors is to choose one which is vibrant and that's all.
 Every other color should be white or black.

-Ok, now that I have got that out of the way, you can use other colors for things like alerts, warnings, etc.
+Ok, now that I have got that out of the way, you can use other colors (for things like alerts, warnings, etc), and a few different grey tones.

 If I'm building a tech product, I usually begin my designs with what I call "startup blue".
 You've probably seen this color on a million different tech sites.
-The hex code for startup blue is, or somewhere close.
+The hex code for startup blue is somewhere close to.
 There are lots of reasons for this, but none more important than it's safe.
 After you have created your site, feel free to play with this color.

-To get started it's good to know that, , and .
+To get started it's good to know that

-There are three guildines I could give here:
+There are three guidelines I could give here:

-As I mentioned in the logo section, you probably want your heading font to match your logo font, but that's also not critical.
+As I mentioned in the logo section, you (probably) want your heading font to match your logo font, but it's not critical.

 Fonts are something that you have to play with a lot to find something you like.
 Google Fonts is useful here (if you don't have an aversion to Google) since you don't have to go through the hassle of downloading/uploading the font to try it out.
-I'm personally trying to move away from Google so I have created a similar site called Quick, Font! to acheive the same thing, except the fonts are served from GitHub.
+I'm personally trying to move away from Google so I'm slowly building up a site to achieve the same thing, except the fonts are served from GitHub.

 Try to use only a few icons.
-They actually add very little, practically speaking, unless you are able to replace some words completely with the icon.
+Icons actually add very little, practically speaking, unless you are able to replace some words completely with the icon.
 A great example is the ≡ 'hamburger icon' which completely replaces the need to have "Show menu" in navbars.
+Quite honestly, I think even "good" designers use too many icons.

 And once again, simplify!
 The point of an icon is to reduce the cognitive load on a user.
 Try to stick with icons that have very little detail.